Ryanair lifts profit forecast after post-Olympics boom

 FUEL SAVINGS

-Ryanair makes most of its money from leisure travellers and normally records a loss in its seasonally quieter second half.

-The airline, with an average fare of 53 euros, said it was cautious on winter trading due to low visibility on fourth-quarter bookings, but expected the positive trends to continue, with good forward bookings into the third quarter.
+The airline, with an average fare of 53 euros, said it was cautious on winter trading due to low visibility on fourth-quarter bookings, but expected the positive trends in the first half to continue, with good forward bookings into the third quarter.

 "We expect fares will rise for the full-year by about 4 percent ... about 1 percent higher than we expected, and our fuel bill will be down a bit more than we had previously guided," said Millar.

-Chief Executive Michael O'Leary told Reuters Digital Video that Spanish and Italian taxes had contributed to higher fares.
+Chief Executive Michael O'Leary told Reuters Insider TV that Spanish and Italian taxes had contributed to higher fares.

 Ryanair has offered concessions to EU antitrust regulators in an effort to secure regulatory clearance for its proposed 700 million euro takeover of Aer Lingus.